enzo-project/enzo-dev/doc/manual/source/tutorials/ControllingDataOutput.rst

     Density                  Dataset {16, 16, 32}
     z-velocity               Dataset {16, 16, 32}

-Not Packed AMR
+Non-Packed AMR
 ~~~~~~~~~~~~~~

 The second output format is not packed.
-Not packed amr is included
+Non-packed AMR is included
 for legacy reasons only.
-It writes one hdf5 file per grid.
+It writes one HDF5 file per grid.
 Use is
 strongly discouraged.
 It will likely be removed in subsequent
 versions.